lkasler/spring-boot-xa-sample/README.md

-CREATE DATABASE databaseName;
+CREATE DATABASE exampleDatabase;
-CREATE USER 'dnguyen'@'localhost' IDENTIFIED BY '123456';
+CREATE USER 'example'@'localhost' IDENTIFIED BY '123456';
-GRANT ALL PRIVILEGES ON databaseName.* TO 'dnguyen'@'localhost';
+GRANT ALL PRIVILEGES ON databaseName.* TO 'example'@'%';
 FLUSH PRIVILEGES;
 QUIT